Post-migration considerations when migrating from Amazon Web Services

 Migrate an application from Amazon Web Services to Rackspace:

-- Migrating an application built on a LAMP stack from Amazon Web Services
+- Migrate an application built on a LAMP stack from Amazon Web Services

-- Migrating a .NET application from Amazon Web Services
+- Migrate a .NET application from Amazon Web Services

 For many reasons, key-based SSH authentication is considered safer than authentication based on user names and passwords.
 For example, the latter method is subject to brute-force attacks, poor choice or strength of passwords, and a higher risk of being stolen remotely.
 For these reasons, we recommend that you enable key-based SSH or OpenSSH authentication on your newly provisioned cloud server.
 Depending on your server’s OS distribution, see the following references for instructions: